Yosemite Hidden Secrets

 Several of the biggest names in Yosemite pioneer history, with the exception of John Muir, are buried in the Yosemite Valley Pioneer Cemetery.

 James Mason Hutchings (link) who looms large in Yosemite history died on October 31, 1902 when he, and his wife were entering the valley via the Oak Flat Road on their way to camp for a week before returning to San Francisco for the winter.
-The horses got spooked and both of them were thrown from their buggy.
-Mrs. Hutchings was relatively uninjured however.
-James Hutchings struck his head on a rock and died within minutes.
+The horses were spooked and both James and his wife were thrown from their buggy.
+Mrs. Hutchings was relatively uninjured.
+However, James struck his head on a rock and died within minutes.

 Prior to his interment in the cemetery a funeral was held in “The Big Tree Room” of his former hotel.